Kilohana Temporary Housing

 - USACE received a FEMA mission assignment Oct.
 28, 2023, to provide conceptual design, site preparation, and construction for temporary housing.
 FEMA is responsible for the procurement and installation of the actual temporary housing units.
 Our contractor began site preparations began May 6.

-- USACE developed a site plan for 169 temporary homes in Lahaina, and we issued a contract April 11 to begin installing the infrastructure necessary to place homes and welcome survivors.
+- USACE developed a site plan for 167 temporary homes in Lahaina, and we issued a contract April 11 to begin installing the infrastructure necessary to place homes and welcome survivors.
 (Aktarius, LLC dba Dawson AKT is the contractor.)
+The site was turned over to FEMA on October 25, 2024.

-- The housing site will consist of grading 34 acres of land near Lahaina, off of Fleming Road, and then installing the water and sewer lines, electricity and streets to support the temporary group site.
+- The housing site construction consists of grading 34 acres of land near Lahaina, off of Fleming Road, and then installing water and sewer lines, electricity and streets to support the temporary group site.

 - Starting Aug.
-12, we anticipate closures to Fleming Road, while our contractor works on the sewer extension.
-Alternate routes will need to be used when portions of Fleming Road are under construction.
+12, Fleming Road was closed, while our contractor works on the sewer extension.
+The upper portion of Fleming Road, above Ainakea Road, will be reopened November 22, 2024.
+Alternate routes will need to be used while lower Fleming Road is under construction.
 Please refer to the USACE Community Advisory dated August 5, 2024 for days and closures that may impact you or your neighbors.

 Debris and Ash Removal